-You might also want to invite someone to help you with light painting.
+You might want to invite someone to help you with light painting, especially when trying to do on-camera light painting as described above.
 Though you can certainly experiment with the technique by yourself, extra hands are nice to have.
 At the very least, a friend can watch your camera and gear while you’re painting with light, making sure no one steals your stuff.

 For a thorough guide to light painting, read this article from the Digital Photography School.
 It’s pretty simple.
 You don’t even need to leave your home; just turn off the lights and have fun!